-This year, more than 330 million people are affected due to water shortage as half of the nation’s land area grapples with drought-like conditions.
+This year, more than 330 million people are affected due to water scarcity as half of the nation’s land area grapples with drought-like conditions.
 12% of the population, majority of them living in metropolitan cities like Bengaluru, Chennai, Delhi, and Hyderabad, are already facing the ‘Day Zero’ scenario, wherein most of their water supplies came to a complete halt.
 As many as 21 major cities including the national capital–New Delhi–is poised to run out of groundwater next year, according to a report by government-run think tank NITI Aayog.

 By definition, India now is a water-stressed country, where annual per capita water availability is below 1500 cubic metres.
 Half a century ago, it was 5200 cubic metres.